Ezra & Esther Lesson 5

 We must always strive to see things as God sees them, and, when we do, we will see that the great news events of our own day are not that great at all.
 The truly momentous events are taking place right here among us as we work in the kingdom of Christ.

 What is more important to God – the events that take place in this building or the events that take place in the US Capital building?
-The events that take place here or the events that take place in the Supreme Court chambers?
+The discussions and decisions that take place here or the discussions and decisions that take place in the Supreme Court chambers?
 Intellectually, we know the answers to those question – but do we really believe it?
-Do we really see the church as God sees the church?
+Do we really see the Lord’s church as God sees the church?

 Ezra 2